Kaleidics/freeCodeCamp/guide/english/javascript/loops/for-loop/index.md

 ```

 There are two ways to fix this code.
 Set the condition to either `i < arr.length` or `i <= arr.length - 1`
+Note: While iterating through an array using a for-loop, initialization should typically always start at 0, so as not to skip the first element at array[0].

 ### Examples